Metrics vs Surveys: An Analysis for Human-Aligned Benchmarking in Social Robot Navigation: Data collection

-\item[Human metrics (HM):] a set of four human-centric qualitative metrics used to rank the experiments in relevant aspects, as proposed in the work of Hirose et al. \cite{hirose2024selfi}.
+We have employed a set of four human-centric qualitative metrics (HM) to rank the experiments across relevant aspects, as proposed by Hirose et al. \cite{hirose2024selfi}.
 They are obtained through questionnaires sent to participants using the 5-point Likert scale.
+These metrics are:

-\begin{itemize} \item \textit{Unobtrusiveness}: the robot's ability to move in the environment without being noticed by humans. \item \textit{Friendliness}: the level of social disturbance of the robot in its trajectory. \item \textit{Smoothness}: the robot's smoothness in its trajectory. \item \textit{Avoidance foresight}: the robot's ability to adjust its motion in advance to avoid possible future collisions with moving people. \end{itemize}
+\begin{itemize} \item \textit{Unobtrusiveness} ($UO$): the robot's ability to move in the environment without being noticed by humans. \item \textit{Friendliness} ($FL$): the level of social disturbance of the robot in its trajectory. \item \textit{Smoothness} ($SM$): the robot's smoothness in its trajectory. \item \textit{Avoidance foresight} ($AF$): the robot's ability to adjust its motion in advance to avoid possible future collisions with moving people. \end{itemize}